Philippe Bourg: “This crisis reinforces human dimension of the manager role“

 My role is a blend of vision, operations and management.
 It’s about taking the day-to-day management decisions at the BA level as well as being an active and collaborative member of the Executive Committee.
 Together with my colleagues, we address challenges and opportunities for Imerys as a Group and we participate in cross BAs initiatives, envisioning Imerys’ future and its strategy, to ensure consistency across the Group and relevance within our BA.

 In the context of the Covid-19 outbreak, I play more than ever the role of a conductor, combining organizational needs, coordinative approach, with the necessary agility and speed, tackling a wide range of issues, including safety, supply chain, logistics and IT, as well as overseeing the impact on our customers.
 I am also in constant contact with our managers to deal with all questions relating to the crisis.

 What really strikes me most in the unprecedented situation we are all facing, is how this crisis puts the emphasis on the human dimension of the manager’s role; where our ability to listen, care and empathize is put to the test, when it is, in fact, the solution!
 It is also a good reminder to all leaders of the importance of their social responsibility when making decisions: the support we offer to employees across the Group must be fair and consistent, even if that means additional efforts.

-Refractory, Abrasives and Construction is a global Business Area both in production and sales – we operate 40 industrial assets in 20 countries and serve customers in 90 different geographies – with a strong exposure to heavy industries (such as automotive and iron & steel).
+Refractory, Abrasives and Construction is a global BA both in production and sales—we operate 40 industrial assets in 20 countries and serve customers in 90 different geographies—with strong exposure to heavy industries (such as Automotive and Iron & steel).